 As a team we felt that it was such a blessed day.

 We planned a quick stop at a restaurant before setting out.
-At the diner, we met one of the workers, a young man by the name of Danladi Usman who was a victim of an attack by Boko Haram.
+At the diner, we met one of the workers, a young man by the name of Danladi Usman who was a victim of an attack by an extremist group that is located primarily in Northern Nigeria More.
 More on him later.